indico/indico/DEVELOPMENT.md

 Use `indico db prepare` to create your tables based on the SQLAlchemy models and set the migration status to the most recent alembic revision.

-If you want to import data from ZODB, run `bin/migration/migrate_to_sqlalchemy.py` with the appropriate arguments.

 ## SQL Database migrations
 Whenever you modify the database structure or want to perform data migrations, create an alembic revision.